 I generally like to do more contemporary music, it is something I haven´t done that much in the last couple of years and suddenly I really feel like I miss it, I feel the urge to play more or even maybe to commission some works.
 I want something new and the new language and new points… something that really comes from today’s world.
 Of course all the works that we play are very relevant today, but I mean something that comes from a living person, now.
 And specially when there is a world premiere I like the excitement of hearing something for the first time and rehearsal it.
 It is so exciting!
 It is a process that comes from the composer to us, to the musicians and we are making it happen together… There is always something really fun about that and this is why I miss it a little bit…

 (Excerpts of interviews Markéta Vejvodová, former director of the French-Czech Music Academy in Telč, did with Yefim Bronfman and Alina Ibragimova for the Czech Radio and the Harmonie magazine.)

 Repertoire to study:

-In 2017, the French-Czech Music Academy Telč opens the contemporary music repertoire study to all compositions created post 1990.
+In 2019, the Franco-Czech Music Academy Telč opens the contemporary music repertoire study to all compositions created post 1990.
 Miguel Kertsman, the composer-in-residence and workshop head, will lead the participants to fully understanding the composition and musical expression of the piece at hand.
 The study of Kertsman’s work directly with the composer is very welcome!

 List of compositions by Miguel Kertsman recommended for study: